MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-30-Five-Best-gifts-for-fans-of-the-Sherlock-Holmes-canon.markdown

 # 5 T-shirts of the Adventures of Sherlock Holmes

 These T-shirts will bring joy to fans of the Sherlock Holmes canon.
 Each of them is printed with nine illustrations related to the original stories.
-Sherlockians will enjoy showing off their favorite adventures such as Scandal in Bohemia, Silver Blaze, The Solitary Cyclist, The Speckled Bands, The Blue Carbuncle, and more.
+Sherlockians will enjoy showing off their favorite adventures such as Scandal in Bohemia, Silver Blaze, The Solitary Cyclist, The Speckled Band, The Blue Carbuncle, and more.

 ![Sherlock Holmes adventures black T-shirt](/images/sherlock-holmes-adventures-blackt.png)